maplibre/maplibre.github.io/content/news/2023-03-20-maplibre-newsletter-march-2023/index.md

 #### Bounty Program

-We invite you to share feedback on what features and improvements in MapLibre GL JS and MapLibre GL Native would be helpful for you.
+We invite you to share feedback on what features and improvements in MapLibre GL JS and MapLibre Native would be helpful for you.
 Tell us what you need and vote for the things which are most important to you following these [feedback instructions](https://maplibre.org/news/2023-03-13-second-call-for-bounties/).

 The MapLibre Governing Board will take your feedback and decide how to allocate Bounty resources on roadmap projects on April 4th, 2023.